Hit & Run Accident Lawyers Serving Miami

 If you are not severely injured, take some time to regain your composure, but contact an attorney as soon as you can.
 Your attorney will be able to speak and negotiate on your behalf with your insurance provider to advise you on what fair compensation looks like for your unique circumstances.Ways to Seek Compensation in Miami, Florida After a Hit & Run Accident

 If you do not have a hit & run lawyer in Miami, Florida, you should consider looking for one immediately after an accident.
-Do not wait until the four years are up or close to being up before you start to look for a legal expert.
+Do not wait until the two years are up or close to being up before you start to look for a legal expert.

-Since the state of Florida has tried to reduce the number of car lawsuits being filed, they have implemented pure comparative fault rules, which means both parties involved share the blame.
+Since the state of Florida has tried to reduce the number of car lawsuits being filed, they have implemented modified comparative fault rules, which means both parties involved share the blame.
 However, this does not apply for hit and run accidents.

 Unfortunately, it can be very difficult to locate the driver responsible for a hit-and-run.
 Therefore, the only way you can seek compensation is to file with your insurance adjuster for your PIP coverage.
 If the police happen to track down the driver, you can then file a lawsuit and seek extra compensation that way.